domRiddle/ASF/Compilation.md

 If you'd like to work with ASF code on Linux/OS X instead, we recommend **[latest Visual Studio Code](https://code.visualstudio.com/download)**.
 It's not as rich as classic Visual Studio, but it's good enough.

 Of course all suggestions above are only recommendations, you can use whatever you want to, it comes down to `dotnet build` command anyway.
-Originally we use Visual Studio + ReSharper for ASF development, with a small part of third-party `tools` that you can find in the repo.
+We use Visual Studio + ReSharper for ASF development, with a small part of third-party `tools` that you can find in the repo.

 ---